-This section describes how to configure a MySQL database for use with Alfresco.
+Use this information to configure a MySQL database for use with Alfresco Community Edition.

 Install the MySQL database connector.

-The MySQL database connector is required when installing Alfresco with MySQL.
-The database connector allows MySQL database to talk to the Alfresco server.
+The MySQL database connector is required when installing Alfresco Community Edition with MySQL.
+The database connector allows MySQL database to talk to the server.

 Copy the JAR file into the /lib directory.

 For example, for Tomcat, copy the JAR file into the <TOMCAT_HOME>/lib directory.

 If you are using MySQL and require the use of non-US-ASCII characters, you need to set the encoding for internationalization.
 This allows you to store content with accents in the repository.
 The database must be created with the UTF-8 character set and the utf8_bin collation.
 Although MySQL is a unicode database, and Unicode strings in Java, the JDBC driver might corrupt your non-English data.
 Ensure that you keep the ?useUnicode=yes&characterEncoding=UTF-8 parameters at the end of the JDBC URL.Note: You also must ensure that the MySQL database is set to use UTF-8 and InnoDB.
 Refer to Optimizing MySQL to work with Alfresco Community Edition.

 Increase the maximum connections setting in the MySQL configuration file.